fideus-labs/ome-ngff-scientific-ai/README.md

 The new way:
 - "Now imagine instead - they just DESCRIBE what they need"
 - "Natural language, like talking to a collaborator"
-- "The AI handles the technical details, they review the results"
+- "The AI agent provides transformative technical assistance"
 - "Hours instead of weeks"

 Impact: